-Tzatziki is one of the most classic Greek sauces, served with everything from pita (as a dip) to lamb to seafood.
+Tzatziki is one of the most classic Greek sauces, served with everything from pita (as a dip) to lamb to seafood, and it’s a great mate for this crispy fish.
 It’s a refreshing mix of cucumber, garlic, and yogurt, and then the options broaden.

 I added in some chopped fennel to this version, because I love its anise-y flavor.
 The amount of garlic is fairly light – add more if you wish.

 Different cultures have their own versions of cucumber yogurt sauce, and if you like tzatziki, it’s worth digging in deeper.
-And if you like tzatziki as much as I do, you may want to make extra to serve up with pita chips the next day, or perhaps dollop on a piece of grilled chicken or a chop.
-Leftover roasted meat thinly sliced and piled into a pita with tzatziki makes a great makeshift gyro.
+And if you like tzatziki as much as I do, make extra to serve up with pita chips the next day, or perhaps dollop on a piece of grilled chicken or a chop.
+Pile leftover thinly sliced roasted meat into a pita with tzatziki for a great makeshift gyro.
+Try it with Greek Roasted Chicken Thighs or Grilled Chicken Breasts with Lime, Roasted Garlic and Fresh Herb Marinade or Pork Schnitzel.

 Tzatziki is best eaten within a day of making, as the mixture can start to become a bit watery from the cucumbers.